goldfirere/units/README.md

 When setting up your well-typed units-of-measure program, the first step is to define the dimensions you will be working in.
-(If your application involves physical quantities, you may want to check `Data.Metrology.SI.Dims` in the `units-defs` package first.)
+(If your application involves physical quantities, you may want to check `Data.Dimensions.SI` in the `units-defs` package first.)

     data LengthDim = LengthDim  -- each dimension is a datatype that acts as its own proxy